php-fig/fig-standards/proposed/phpdoc.md

 ### 5.3.
 Tags

 Tags provide a way for authors to supply concise meta-data regarding the succeeding "Structural Element".
-They commonly consist of a name followed by white-space and a description or Inline PHPDoc.
+Each tag starts on a new line, followed by an at-sign (@) and a tag-name followed by white-space and meta-data (including a description) or Inline PHPDoc.

-If a description is provided, it MAY span multiple lines and COULD follow a strict format dictated by the type of tag, as indicated by its name.
+If meta-data is provided, it MAY span multiple lines and COULD follow a strict format, and as such provide parameters, as dictated by the type of tag.
+The type of the tag can be derived from its name.

+For example:

+> `@param string $argument1 This is a parameter.`
+>
+> The above tag consists of a name ('param') and meta-data
+> ('string $argument1 This is a parameter.') where the meta-data is split into a
+> "Type" ('string'), variable name ('$argument') and description
+> ('This is a parameter.').

 The meta-data supplied by tags could result in a change of actual runtime behaviour of the succeeding "Structural Element", in which case the term "Annotation" is